That’s a fact that hasn’t escaped the Hollywood A-list.

 Summer is also the cheapest time to travel to Cabo San Lucas.
 Rates at hotels and resorts are much more reasonable in the summer months.

 So, how would you like to spend your summer in Cabo?

-Actually, it always feels like summer in Los Cabos (even in winter).
+Actually, it always feels like summertime in Los Cabos (even in winter).
 But as you hopefully know now, there are many pluses to vacationing in Cabo in summer!